 The account contains accumulated gains and losses on investment properties.
-The account also contains revaluation gains accumulated on property, plant and equipment before 1 April 2007, the date that the Revaluation Reserve was created to hold such gains.
+The account also contains revaluation gains accumulated on property, plant and equipment before I April 2007, the date that the Revaluation Reserve was created to hold such gains.

 Deferred Capital Receipts The transfer of an aircraft to the National Police Air Service (NPAS) took place in 2013/14 under a police Force collaboration agreement with West Yorkshire Constabulary.
-A deferred capital receipt of £0.197 million relates to a rebate payment (Airframe Credit) that will be received over the 3 years 2018/19 to 2020/21, under the terms of the transfer agreement.
-In addition, there is a deferred receipt of £0.650 million which relates to a contract for disposal of property in 2016/17 which is expected to be received in 2018/19.
+A deferred capital receipt of £0.088 million relates to a rebate payment (Airframe Credit) that will be received over the two years 2019/20 to 2020/21, under the terms of the transfer agreement.
+In addition, there is a deferred receipt of £14.062 million which relates to a contract for disposal of property in 2018/19 which will be received over the two years 2019/20 to 2020/21.